kirbydesign/designsystem/.github/CONTRIBUTING.md

 >
 > _&mdash; Chris Beams, [The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules)_

-All commits from your branch are squashed when merged with the main branch.
+All commits from your branch are squashed when merged with the main branch (see [commits](https://github.com/kirbydesign/designsystem/commits/master)).
 Commit messages from individual commits end up in a list of changes in the message body of the merge commit.
 Try to keep that in mind when writing your commit messages.

 Ideally, a good commit message will be structured into three parts:

-1. Subject
+1. Subject line
-2. Body
+2. Message body
 3. Closing line

 The most important part is the subject line.
 The message body should be used if elaboration is necessary.
 We rarely use a closing line, but if you want to add useful meta-data related to your commit &ndash; such as GitHub issue number and co-author names &ndash; this is where to put it.